XuZuoLizzie/Archived_Work/FindU/README.md

 # Software-Development

 **Overview**

 The direcotry includes the source codes of FindU, a web application that helps students to search and find universities based on their preferences.
 The web application is build using MangoDB and Django.

-A screenshot of the landing paage is here:
+A screenshot of the landing page is here:
 ![Screenshot](final.png)

 **How to build the website locally**